Largo Man Arrested For Possession And Transmission Of Child Pornography

 LARGO, Fla.
-(CW44 News At 10) – A Largo man was arrested today for possession and transmission of child pronography.
+(CW44 News At 10) – A Largo man was arrested today for possession and transmission of child pornography.

 According to detectives with the Pinellas County Sheriff’s Office, their investigation began in July 8, 2019 after receiving tips from the National Center of Missing and Exploited Children (NCMEC).
 Through various investigative techniques, detectives were able to identify the suspect as 27-year-old Bryan Montgomery Acton of Largo, Florida.